wildyeast/sadiss/README.md

 ### Architecture

-SADISS is composed of two distinct apps.
+SADISS is composed of three distinct apps.

-The SADISS server, a Laravel app, is supposed to run on a web server.
+The SADISS server, a Node.js app, is supposed to run on a web server.
-The SADISS client, a Vue.js app, is supposed to run in the browser of a mobile phone.
+The SADISS admin client, a Vue.js app, is supposed to run in the browser.
+The SADISS app, an Ionic app, is supposed to run on Android and iOS phones.

 ### Installation